aditik03/Reboot-2.0/assignment.md

 --create a directory with name "-okgoogle" sol(2.2)
-1) mkdir -- -okgoogle /* pass argumnet '--' with mkdir command which specifies no option and removes the meaning of the operator '-' */
+1) mkdir -- -okgoogle /* pass argument '--' with mkdir command which specifies no option and removes the meaning of the operator '-' */
 2) Open files and in Home directory you can see a directory with name -okgoogle.